 Riders of the 2012-16 Suzuki® DL650 V-Strom® are sure to love the advantages offered by National Cycle's line of VStream® windscreens designed specifically for the V-Strom.

 Polycarbonate is used for outstanding optics and impact strength 23X better than acrylic.
 This is one tough windscreen!
 That's why it's backed by our 3-Year Warranty against breakage.

 The Sport size, dark tint VStream gives the V-Strom a serious, dynamic appearance while still offering the benefits of VStream wind management.

 Reduced wind noise... less turbulence... superior strength... perfect style.
 The VStream revolution is here!

 |Secondary Material Finish||N/A|

 Write Your Own Review

-Center Screen Height is from fairing edge to top of screen.
-Width is measured in a straight line across the back at the widest point.
+Measured vertically from the bottom center edge to the top of the screen, and horizontally across the back at the widest point.